Dongo Kundu Bypass Highway: Overview

 This road is an important transport corridor for traffic destined to and from Tanzania and that to and from the interior of Kenya and beyond.
-This will ease traffic pressure on the Likoni Ferry.
-The bypass will decongest Mombasa Island.
+This will ease traffic pressure on the Likoni Ferry and decongest Mombasa Island.
 Four bridges will be built in the swamps and across the open ocean water, as part of the highway.
 Other road improvements in addition to the highway include a 10.1 km dual carriageway between Miritini and Kipevu, a road measuring 1.3 km connecting Moi International Airport to the bypass which passes west of the airport and clover-leaf interchanges at Miritini and Kipevu.
 A free trade zone, the Dongo Kundu Free Trade Zone, with 6,200 sites and ability to accommodate more than 10,000 business units is part of the planned development.
 Kenya National Highway Authority is the developer of the project.

 Funding

-The construction contract was awarded to China Civil Engineering Construction Corporation.
-The three phase project is budgeted at KSh25 billion (approx. US$251 million).
+The engineering, procurement and construction (EPC) contract was awarded to China Civil Engineering Construction Corporation for Package 1 and 3; and to Fujita Corporation-Mitsubishi Corporation Consortium, for Package 2.
+The three-package project is budgeted at KSh25 billion (approx. US$251 million).
 The first phase of construction was the Miritini to Kipevu section, budgeted at KSh11 billion (approx. US$110.31 million), borrowed from the Japan International Cooperation Agency.